philpownall/ESPHome-Gauge/README.md

 The desktop trinket has a small battery power connector on the bottom side, but it is not very useful as the device has no power button, and the display backlight cannot be turned off.

+## Bonus - A Linux Desktop Widget

+By using the host: platform in ESPHome, you can create a desktop widget of this gauge for use on a PC (e.g. Linux) - see the host platform documentation at [ESPHome Host](https://esphome.io/components/host/) - this is how I created the Gauge image above using the Linux Screenshot tool.
+This is very useful for playing around with the LVGL widget and label positions without having to re-flash the ESP32 multiple times.